YuchenZzzhang/CEM2.0/README.md

 # CEM_YZ
-Country Economic Memorandum (CEM) is an analytical product of the WBG
+Country Economic Memorandum (CEM) is an analytical product of the World Bank Group (WBG)

+The tool was originally developed by Jinyu Gao.